 A DAY IN THE LIFE OF A Flying Cloud Camper

 A Flying Cloud day begins with the sun sparkling through the trees and lighting up the clearing.
-Camp activities begin with a circle, where a Flag Keeper, a senior camper, leads the community of voices in an appreciation.
+Camp activities begin with a circle, where our Spirit Keeper, a senior camper, leads the community of voices in an appreciation.

 Before breakfast, campers collect firewood, bake bread, work in the garden, and hand pump water from the well.
 Once breakfast is made, the cook crew summons everyone together with the treble of a conch shell.
 The meal is tasty – warm beans, fresh bread or other yumminess.
 Whatever it is, we eat it happily in the sunshine or under the canopy of our open-air Round House.
 After breakfast and Silent Meeting – a period of reflection, meditation and relaxation – we do morning activities until lunch time.